Centrattic/conversation-continuation/README.md

 * should check how my tokenizer is with emojis, ideally have a tokenizer with emojis/model trained on data including these
 * should consider whether or not to simulate one person instead of two (I think this is worse right now, because don't have person outside of this conversation history)
 * Apply a weightage in training to more recent data
 * Tbh having a good world model, or human model here, would be so ideal.
-The model is just bad at knowing what a human thinks like/cares about - somehow must find a way to imbue this
+The model is just bad at knowing what a human thinks like/cares about - somehow must find a way to imbue this.
+And also needs this for different humans.
+I think the play is constitutional AI - like a consitution for every human the model must recognize how to talk about.
+And then it does seem deepthink on the constitution before simulating that person.
+So for good simulated conversations I need a good constitution for both Friend and Me.
 * Some weird thing: sample_riya recognizes the actual friend name when searching lora_out string but not FRIEND_NAME??? weird
+* should I be doing some sort of normalization??
+* figure out how to fix sampling degradation issue. is good at start of sampling but bad later, maybe should reset history? or like p-annealing? think about this

 ## Future Ideas